bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 First it opens the default browser with `xdg-open` on <http://127.0.0.1:8182/cargo_crev_reviews/index.html>.
 I received a comment that `xdg-open` is not preinstalled on every Linux distro.
 I use Debian 10 and have it.
 On other distros it is possible to install it with `xdg-utils`.
+You can also use the env variable `export CREV_BROWSER_PATH=/usr/bin/xdg-open` for the first use.
+And then later change it in the Config menu.
 If your WSL2 does not have yet a default browser run this:

 ``` bash